Hard money loans fill the niche left out by conventional lenders.

 Hard money loans are typically short-term.

-To those with a limited amount of cash, hard money loans offer a unique and often the only opportunity to fix-and-flip a property.
+To those with a limited amount of cash, hard money loans offer a unique and often the only opportunity to make money by fixing and flipping a property.
 Once the renovation is complete, there is no reason to stick with a hard money loan.
-An average borrower repays a hard money loan with a year by either selling the property or refinancing it with a conventional lender to a lower rate.
+An average borrower repays a hard money loan within a year by either selling the property or refinancing it with a conventional lender at a lower rate.
+At New Funding Resources, we don’t charge pre-payment penalties.
+That means that you can repay as quickly as possible minimizing your carrying costs and maximizing your profits.

 Not all hard money loans are created equal.